dev-itzarun/yt_live/Readme.md

 ## License 📝

 This project is licensed under the [MIT License](LICENSE).
+Developed and published by **AhopeZ Innovations**.

 ---

 ## Support 💬

 If you encounter any issues or have questions, feel free to open an issue on [GitHub](https://github.com/your-username/yt_live/issues).

 ---